 When I was growing up, local TV stations would often run old movies in their less-than-prime-time slots.
 This obviously saved them money, but it also ensured that the younger generation was exposed to the past glory of film.
-The Forbidden Planet was such a movie.
+And the Forbidden Planet was such incredible a movie.

 This film had a pronounced effect on science fiction movies to come.
-The main characters of the flying saucer crew are very reminiscent of Kirk, Bones and Spock (captain, scientist and doctor).
-The production design was influential as well; you can see the interior of the planet looks a lot like the Death Star.
-Things that we consider common elements of space opera like blasters, robots. and alien races are also features of the film.
+The main characters of the flying saucer’s crew are very reminiscent of Kirk, Bones, and Spock (captain, scientist, and doctor).
+The production design was influential as well; you can see the interior of the planet’s underground city looks a lot like the Death Star.
+Things that we consider common elements of space opera like blasters, robots, and alien races are also features of the film.

 The only fault I can make of The Forbidden Planet is that it is a product of its time.
-Space al-la 1950’s seems to be peopled entirely with white men and the one female character acts in a very stereotypical way.
+Space al-la 1950’s seems to be peopled entirely with white people and most of them men.
+The one female character acts in a very stereotypical way.
 To be honest, I don’t think the producers of the film were trying to make any racist or sexist statement…it was just the soup they all were swimming in back then.